 By Michael MacDonald and Christopher Thomas

 #1: “Engaged pedagogy does not seek simply to empower students… teachers grow, and are empowered by the process.
 That empowerment cannot happen if we refuse to be vulnerable while encouraging students to take risks.
-Professors who expect students to share confessional narratives but who themselves are unwilling to share are exercising power in a manner that could be coercive” (21).
+Professors who expect students to share confessional narratives but who themselves are unwilling to share are exercising power in a manner that could be coercive” (Teaching to Transgress, 21).

 Chris: I can’t recall when I first encountered bell hooks’ Teaching to Transgress, but I distinctly remember experiencing a form of catharsis after reading her essay, “Engaged Pedagogy.”
 Her exploration of the mutual recognition and appreciation of perspective among different academics – students and faculty – when she mentions a student she worked alongside challenged my idea of student-faculty relationships.
 She highlighted that the relationship between the two was grounded in mutual respect, but also recognized limits of influence.